Nancy Spero: Early years

 Spero was born in Cleveland, Ohio in 1926.
 A year later her family moved to Chicago, where she grew up.
 After graduating from New Trier High School, she studied at the School of the Art Institute of Chicago, and graduated in 1949.
 Among Spero's peers at the Art Institute was a young GI who had returned from service in World War II, Leon Golub.
 Spero and Golub exhibited at the Hyde Park Art Center in Chicago as part of the group the Monster Roster.
-After graduating from the Art Institute of Chicago, Spero continued to study painting in Paris at the École nationale supérieure des Beaux-Arts and at the Atelier of Andre Lhote, an early Cubist painter, teacher and critic.
+After graduating from the Art Institute of Chicago, Spero continued to study painting in Paris at the École nationale supérieure des Beaux-Arts and at the Atelier of André Lhote, an early Cubist painter, teacher and critic.
 Soon after her return to the United States in 1950, she married Leon Golub, and the two artists settled in Chicago.

 From 1956 to 1957, Spero and Golub lived and collaborated in Italy, while raising their three sons.
 Spero and Golub were equally committed to exploring a modernist representation of the human form, with its narratives and art historical resonances, even as Abstract Expressionism was becoming the dominant idiom.
 In Florence and Ischia, Spero became intrigued by the format, style and mood of Etruscan and Roman frescoes and sarcophagi which would have influence on her later work.
 Finding a more varied, inclusive and international atmosphere in Europe than in the New York art world of the time, Spero and her family moved to Paris, living there from 1959 to 1964.
 Spero's third son was born in Paris, and the artist had major solo exhibitions in Paris at Galerie Breteau in 1962, 1964, and 1968.
 During this period, Spero painted a series titled Black Paintings depicting themes including mothers and children, lovers, prostitutes, and hybrid, human-animal forms.
 This collection of works has a more personal meaning for her, rather than political.